What is a Digital Audio Workstation?

 Hip-hop producers may prefer DAWs like FL Studio, Logic Pro, and Pro Tools.

-Rock and metal producers may prefer DAWs like Pro Tools, Logic Pro, and Presonus Studio One.
+Rock and metal producers may prefer DAWs like Pro Tools, Logic Pro, and PreSonus Studio One.

 DAW Pricing and Plans